charleskorn/adder-rust/README.md

 * Run `./go.sh test` to run the tests

-## Warnings
+## :warning: A warning

-* Is almost certainly god-awful, non-idiomatic Rust code.
+This code is almost certainly god-awful, non-idiomatic Rust code.